Deployment topologies

 Concerns

-🤔 Only the APIs of the region: makes global discovery hard
+🤔 Only the APIs of the region: which makes global discovery hard

 ❌ Different mock datasets for different use-cases